bitjson/couple-api/README.md

 An excellent [web client](https://app.couple.me/) is available for Couple, but it seems to be using a somewhat outdated version of Couple's internal API ("Juliet" Version: `1.40`).
 For stability and access to the latest features, this library is built around the API methods used by the Couple iOS app ("Juliet" Version: `1.70`).

-**WIP**
+**WIP** : Please note, methods marked "WIP" are not yet implemented.

-This library is currently only intended for interaction with the Couple Timeline, and does not include methods for interacting with `Lists`, `Settings`, or the `Calendar`.
+This library is currently only intended for interaction with the Couple timeline, and does not include methods for interacting with `Lists`, `Settings`, or the `Calendar`.
 Please feel free to [open an issue](https://github.com/bitjson/couple-api/issues), if you'd like to see it expanded!

 Node Client
 -----------